 16 oz.
 TJ’s Organic Super Sweet Cut Corn ($1.79)

-The Monday-to-Friday order of recipes isn’t terribly important – Jeff actually likes letting his mood determine which one gets picked on a given night – but I try to consider using up the fresh foods first, so they don’t spoil before their meal pops up in the queue.
+The Monday-to-Friday order of recipes isn’t terribly important.
+You can let your mood determine which one gets picked on a given night, or how much time you have.
+Whenever possible, I try to consider using up the fresh foods first (vs. canned or dry foods), so they don’t spoil before their meal pops up in the queue.

 I’d love to hear feedback on the recipes and how everything comes together in your kitchen.